sagifogel/Proptics/docs/src/main/mdoc/optics/iso.md

 An `Iso` enables you to transform back and forth between two types without losing information.<br/>
 `Iso[S, A]` means that `S` and `A` are isomorphic – the two types represent the same information.<br/>
-Iso is useful when you need to convert between types, a simple example would be, transform a `String` into `List[Char]`.
+Iso is useful when you need to convert between types, a simple example would be, transform a `String` into a `List[Char]`.

 ## Constructing Isos